Biodiversity - Public Goods Scheme

 Monitoring biodiversity is an important aspect of environmental schemes in assessing their success.
 The Glastir Monitoring and Evaluation Programme (GMEP) was commissioned by the Welsh Government to assess the performance of Glastir.
 The Welsh Government has recently procured the Environment and Rural Affairs Monitoring and Modelling Programme (ERAMMP) to ‘establish a key evidence base informing Well-being of Future Generations indicators, the State of Natural Resources Report (SoNaRR), the Natural Resources Policy and the Decarbonisation Programme.’

-In this new inquiry, the CCERA Committee will explore biodiversity restoration in the context of the proposed Public Goods scheme.
+In this inquiry, the CCERA Committee explored biodiversity restoration in the context of the proposed Public Goods scheme.